Job Details

 • Develop and demonstrate the competencies and skills expected of a professional Valuer;

-• Maintain a strong working knowledge of relevant legislation, and understand the application of precedent, practice notes, and case law that underpin rating and broader valuation practices and principles;
+• Maintain and apply a strong working knowledge of relevant legislation, including the interpretation and application of precedent, practice notes, and case law that underpin rating and wider valuation practices and principles;

-• Collaborate effectively within a team environment and formal project structure;
+• Collaborate effectively within a team environment and formal project governance structure;

-• Meet deadlines by deploying the most efficient and effective working methods;
+• Manage workloads efficiently and meet deadlines by applying the most effective and appropriate working methods;

-• Deliver outputs on time and to the required standards, in accordance with TÉ’s procedures, practices, and policies;
+• Deliver work outputs in a timely manner and to the required quality standards, in accordance with TÉ’s procedures, practices, and policies;

-• Manage and progress multiple work activities simultaneously;
+• Manage, priorities, and progress multiple work activities concurrently;

-• Engage proactively in achieving corporate objectives in a positive, flexible, and constructive manner;
+• Actively contribute to the achievement of corporate objectives through a positive, flexible, and constructive approach;

-• Share knowledge, skills, and expertise with colleagues in an open and collaborative way and become proficient in applying relevant precedents and determinations of the Valuation Tribunal and Higher Courts in ongoing casework;
+• Share knowledge, skills, and expertise with colleagues in an open and collaborative manner, and develop proficiency in applying relevant Valuation Tribunal and Higher Court precedents and determinations in ongoing casework;

-• Maintain a strong focus on continuous professional development by seeking feedback and growth opportunities, with the aim of becoming a Chartered Valuation Surveyor within a reasonable timeframe.
+• Maintain a strong commitment to continuous professional development by seeking feedback and growth opportunities, with the objective of attaining Chartered Valuation Surveyor status within a reasonable timeframe.

 Note: This job description is subject to re-definition as part of ongoing reforms within the Public Service and change management initiatives within TÉ.